-During a Christmas tournament as a senior, Auburn basketball coach Sonny Smith noticed "a fat guy here who can play like the wind."
-It was Barkley dominating, and he went on to attend Auburn University and study business management.
+During a Christmas tournament his senior year, Auburn head coach Sonny Smith noticed "a fat guy here who can play like the wind."
+It was Barkley dominating, and he went on to attend Auburn and study business management.

 Auburn Career Highlights

-— SEC Player of the Year (1984)
+-- SEC Player of the Year (1984)

-— No. 34 retired by Auburn
+-- No. 34 Retired by Auburn

 NBA Career Highlights

-— NBA Most Valuable Player (1993)
+-- NBA Most Valuable Player (1993)

-— 11-time NBA All-Star
+-- 11x NBA All-Star

-— NBA All-Star Game MVP (1991)
+-- NBA All-Star Game MVP (1991)

-— Five-time All NBA First Team
+-- 5x All NBA First Team

-— Five-time All-NBA Second Team
+-- 5x All-NBA Second Team

-— All-NBA Third Team
+-- All-NBA Third Team

-— NBA All-Rookie First Team
+-- NBA All-Rookie First Team

-— No. 34 retired by Philadelphia 76ers
+-- No. 34 Retired by Philadelphia 76ers

-— Phoenix Suns Ring of Honor
+-- Phoenix Suns Ring of Honor

-— No. 34 retired by Phoenix Suns
+-- No. 34 Retired by Phoenix Suns

-— NBA's 50th Anniversary All-Time Team
+-- NBA's 50th Anniversary All-Time Team

 NBA Contracts and Fines

 Barkley had some financial setbacks during his career due to fines issued by the NBA.
 In 1990, he was fined $20,000 for fighting with Detroit Pistons center Bill Laimbeer; both teams earned a then-record $162,000 in penalties from the league.

 The NBA MVP made waves in 1993 with his "I am not a role model" Nike commercial.
 The power forward's additional endorsements include T-Mobile and McDonald's.

 Around NCAA Tournament time, Barkley takes part in Capital One commercials with actor Samuel L. Jackson and filmmaker Spike Lee.

-Charles Barkley Net Worth
+Charles Barkley Net Worth 2022

 Sir Charles is one of the greatest players in NBA history.
-His remarkable basketball career earned him a spot in the Naismith Memorial Basketball Hall of Fame twice; once as an individual in 2006 and again in 2010 as a member of the "Dream Team."
+His remarkable basketball career earned him a spot in the Naismith Memorial Basketball Hall of Fame twice -- once as an individual in 2006 and again in 2010 as a member of the "Dream Team."